-Alexander Dobson made his POV Debut as Schaunard in our 2002 production of La Bohème, and returned as Junius in The Rape of Lucretia (2006).
-He performs Marcello in POV's 2011 production of La Bohème, a role he has previously sung with both Saskatoon Opera and BRAVO's TV rendition of La Bohème.
+Alexander Dobson made his Pacific Opera Victoria debut as Schaunard in our 2002 production of La Bohème, and returned as Junius in The Rape of Lucretia (2006).
+He performed Marcello in POV's 2011 production of La Bohème, a role he had previously sung with both Saskatoon Opera and BRAVO's TV rendition of La Bohème.
+In 2015 he returns as Montano in Verdi's Otello.

 An ardent singer since childhood, Alexander's solo début was at twelve years old, as a treble soloist in the Canadian premiere of Lloyd Webber's Requiem under conductor Elmer Iseler.